 This counseling service has been established to provide assistance to Boise State University students with personal, vocational and educational concerns.
 Its objective is to aid students to become more self-reliant and effective in their personal and social relationships.
 The service is based on the premise that at times many normal individuals have problems that they alone cannot resolve.
-Because of their particular circumstances, college students may have concerns of this nature with greater frequency than persons not in school.
-Both individual and group counseling is available.
+Because of their particular circumstances, university students may have concerns of this nature with greater frequency than persons not in school.